Blackened Catfish Recipe

 - Brush melted butter lightly over catfish fillets and sprinkle with blackened seasoning mix.
 Repeat for other side.
 Be sure to completely

 - Heat iron cast skillet until it is very hot, about 10 minutes.
 Pour the leftover butter into your skillet.
 Carefully place the catfish fillets into the skillet and cook for about 4 minutes on both sides.
 This blackened seasoning mixture

 will produce plenty of smoke in your kitchen, so another way to tell when to turn over you fillets is when the smoke turns gray.

-Serve blackened fillets over a bed of white steamed rice.
-Add lemon juice to the top of each fillet.
+You can serve your blackened fillets over a bed of white steamed rice.
+You can also add lemon juice to the top of each fillet.
 I also recommend Caesar or Garden salad

 with baked potato.
 Enjoy your skillet fried catfish.